coolsamson7/aspyx/docs/index/exceptions.md

 # Exceptions

 The class `ExceptionManager` is used to collect dynamic handlers for specific exceptions and is able to dispatch to the concrete functions given a specific exception.

-The handlers are declared by annoting a class with `@exception_handler` and decorating specific methods with `@handle`
+The handlers are declared by decorating a class with `@exception_handler` and decorating specific methods with `@handle`

 **Example**:
 ```python